marcelpkg/marcelpkg/README.md

-# Hi I'm Marcel 👋
+## hi, i'm marcel
-I don't really do much on this platform, just know the basics of JavaScript and Python, however always looking to learn more ^^
+i don't do much on this platform, know the basics of some languages such as js python and go, however always looking to learn more ^^

-## 🚀 Languages and Tools
+## stuff i use

 <p align="center">
     <img src="https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue">